samia-iqbal/CookBookApp/README.md

 ![addRecipe](addRecipe.PNG)

-Below is all different types of recipes that the users can view to help them for cooking.
+Below are the details for one recipe

 ![detail](detailsRecipe.PNG)